lorrainescanlon/flag-quiz/README.md

 ### A live demo of the website can be found [here](https://lorrainescanlon.github.io/flag-quiz/)

 ## UX
-This website is aimed at children who have an interest in quizes and geography.
-It aims to appeal to childrens competitive nature and engage them to learn about world geopgraphy through visually stimulating flag images paired with some familiar and not so familiar country names.
-Children can easily interact with the content and naviagte the website while learning and competing with their peers.
+This website is aimed at children who have an interest in quizzes and geography.
+It aims to appeal to childrens competitive nature and engage them to learn about world geopgraphy through visually stimulating images paired with some familiar and not so familiar country names.
+Children can easily interact with the content and navigate the website while learning and competing with their peers.

 ## User stories